-Additional risks include the possibility that a foreign jurisdiction might impose or increase withholding taxes on income payable with respect to foreign securities; the possible seizure, nationalization or expropriation of the issuer or foreign deposits (in which a Fund could lose its entire investment in a certain market); and the possible adoption of foreign governmental restrictions such as exchange controls.
+Additional risks include the possibility that a foreign jurisdiction might impose or increase withholding taxes on income payable with respect to foreign securities; the possible seizure, nationalization or expropriation of the issuer or foreign deposits (in which the Fund or Underlying Fund could lose its entire investment in a certain market); and the possible adoption of foreign governmental restrictions such as exchange controls.

 Regional - adverse conditions in a certain region can adversely affect securities of issuers in other countries whose economies appear to be unrelated.
-To the extent that a Fund invests a significant portion of its assets in a specific geographic region, a Fund will generally have more exposure to regional economic risks.
-In the event of economic or political turmoil or a deterioration of diplomatic relations in a region or country where a substantial portion of a Fund's assets are invested, the Fund or Underlying Fund may experience substantial illiquidity or losses.
+To the extent that the Underlying Fund invests a significant portion of its assets in a specific geographic region, the Underlying Fund will generally have more exposure to regional economic risks.
+In the event of economic or political turmoil or a deterioration of diplomatic relations in a region or country where a substantial portion of the Underlying Fund's assets are invested, the Fund may experience substantial illiquidity or losses.

 Foreign currencies - foreign securities may be denominated or quoted in currencies other than the U.S. dollar.
-Changes in foreign currency exchange rates affect the value of a Fund's or an Underlying Fund's portfolio.
+Changes in foreign currency exchange rates affect the value of the Fund's portfolio.
 Generally, when the U.S. dollar rises in value against a foreign currency, a security denominated in that currency loses value because the currency is worth fewer U.S. dollars.
 Conversely, when the U.S. dollar decreases in value against a foreign currency, a security denominated in that currency gains value because the currency is worth more U.S. dollars.

 Foreign custody - an Underlying Fund that invests in foreign securities may hold such securities and cash in foreign banks and securities depositories.
 Some foreign banks and securities depositories may be recently organized or new to the foreign custody business, and there may be limited or no regulatory oversight of their operations.
 The laws of certain countries may put limits on an Underlying Fund's ability to recover its assets if a foreign bank, depository or issuer of a security, or any of their agents, goes bankrupt.
 In addition, it is often more expensive for an Underlying Fund to buy, sell and hold securities in certain foreign markets than in the United States.
-The increased expense of investing in foreign markets reduces the amount an Underlying Fund can earn on its investments and typically results in a higher operating expense ratio for an Underlying Fund holding assets outside the United States.
+The increased expense of investing in foreign markets reduces the amount an Underlying Fund can earn on its investments and typically results in a higher operating expense ratio for the Fund.